Efficient Characterization of Quantum Evolutions via a Recommender System: Rating unitary evolutions

-Instead of rating quantum correlations, one can also rate the state-fidelity.
-For a set of pure input states $\{\ket{\psi_i}\}$ and unitaries $\{U_i\}$, the database elements

-describe the fidelity of output state $U_j \ket{\psi_i}$ with the input state $\ket{\psi_i}$.
-Similarly, for a set of mixed input states $\{\rho_i\}$ we may use the Uhlmann trace distance

-Of course, instead of the state-fidelity w.r.t. the input state, one could have also chosen any other target state.

-Again using a database of 1000 random states and 1000 unitaries, we can rate the fidelities of $n_r$ elements out of a total of million elements.
-The results are shown in Fig. \ref{fid}.
-Interestingly, the rating is extremely successful for pure states (Fig. \ref{fid}(a)), for which up to 50\% of unknown elements can be predicted with a low RMS error of $\delta_F \le 0.003$ ($n_r = 5\times 10^5$).
-For mixed states the RMS errors are relatively higher, but still $\delta_F \le 0.02$ for predicting up to 50\% of unknown elements.
-However, in both cases, the rating fails for 90\% of unknown elements.

 We have also studied the fidelity rating in multi-qubit registers.
-Fig. \ref{fidnq} displays the results of the fidelity rating in registers with up to 10 qubits.
+Fig. \ref{corrfidnq} also displays the results of the fidelity rating of pure (Fig. \ref{corrfidnq}(c)) and mixed (Fig. \ref{corrfidnq}(d)) states in registers with up to 10 qubits.
 In each case, we used a database of 100 states and 100 unitaries, while the number of unknown entries was fixed to 100.
 It is clear that the fidelity rating is largely successful in all these cases.